More Conference Realignment? For SEC Football, It's Not Complicated

 Change has arrived.
 Will there be any more?

 For the SEC, expansion doesn't need to be about just quantity.
 It's more so about quality.
-The Big Ten added two Pac-12 flagship programs, in part, to due to lucrative Los Angeles media market.
+The Big Ten added two Pac-12 flagship programs in large part due to the lucrative Los Angeles media market that trails behind.

 There's more to it.
 The Trojans and Bruins enhance the product tenfold.
+Damn the 2,500-mile commute and three-time zone difference between USC and Penn State.
 If it's competitive, people will be locked in.
+The same goes for a nearly 2,300-mile journey from UCLA's campus to Michigan State's.

 Say the Big Ten offers a deal Notre Dame can't refuse.
 The premier programs of the expanded conference would include one of the biggest brands in sports, along with Ohio State, Michigan, USC and Penn State.